deepsea-inria/deepsea-web/pbench/pbench.md

 ========

 Benchmarking parallel programs is fraught with pitfalls.
-One often finds that understanding performance requires running multiple experiments with varying configurations and subsequently analyzing the data.
+One often finds that understanding the performance of their program requires running multiple experiments with varying configurations and subsequently analyzing the data.
 One must deal with factors such as randomness in measurements, program faults, data collection and analysis.
 To cope with the complexity, one often writes a brand new, custom set of scripts, often in a scripting language such as python, perl or bash.
 It is all too easy for mistakes to creep into these scripts and for the errors to go undetected and lead to confusion or false conclusions.
 While this problem is inherent to any significant experimental study involving complex scripts, we believe that much can be done to reduce this problem in the particular case of studies which concern parallel codes on shared-memory machines.
 In 2013, we began to develop a set of scripts, named pbench and written in the [Caml](https://ocaml.org/) programming language, that we could use to benchmark our parallel programs.
 Since then, we have generalized our scripts and have studied in detail a number of techniques to automate and ease the execution of experimental studies on parallel codes.

 We have a few reasons to believe that others may find pbench useful.
-First, the scripts enjoy the type-system guarantees that are enforced by Caml.
+First, the scripts enjoy the correctness guarantees, such as type safety, that are enforced by Caml.
 Second, we have carefully designed a set of conventions and data structures for storing and processing experimental data.
-Third, as we continue to develop these scripts, we are finding that we can systematically eliminate, or at least discover after the fact, certain types of mistakes by recording experimental setup in script form and by logging system conditions along with experimental data.
+Third, we have designed the scripts to gracefully deal with program faults and timeouts.
+Fourth, we have implemented generators for several types of output formats, such as speedup plots, scatter and bar plots, and tables.
 We believe that, provided additional effort from others, these scripts can become a powerful tool to increase the rigor with which we analyze the performance of our parallel codes.

 The software produced from these efforts consists of a pair of command-line tools, namely `prun` and `pplot`, and a library for